Gluten Free Orange Chicken

-Needless to say, if you’re gluten free, you don’t have to miss out on your favorite Chinese restaurant favorites anymore!
+Lucky for you, I have gluten free recipes for each of these delicious Chinese chicken dishes on the blog.
+So if you’re gluten free, you don’t have to miss out on your favorite Chinese restaurant favorites anymore!

 Out of all the recipes I’ve ever made on the blog, this is my brothers favorite recipe!
 The best part is, it’s made in just 29 minutes.
 It’s easy enough to whip up for dinner tonight!

 Table of contents

 - Orange – to make the best orange sauce, you’ll want to use both the zest and the juice from an orange.
 This gives it a nice tang and that bright, orange flavor.
 Since we’ll be zesting the outside of the orange, you want to find a bright orange, without any blemishes on the outside skin.